he

 errors.
 To throw an error when such invalid HTML is encountered, set

-.
+the strict option to true.
 This option makes

 it possible to use he as part of HTML parsers and HTML